 Lex localis - Journal of Local Self-Government is an international journal for the study of the politics, administration and management of local affairs.
 The journal publishes articles which contribute to the better understanding and practice of local self-government and public administration and which are of interest to scholars, policy analysts, policymakers and practitioners.
 The focus of the journal is on the critical analysis of developments in local governance throughout the world.
 Lex localis - Journal of Local Self-Government provides a unique forum for the consideration of all issues related to sub-national levels of government.
 Articles appearing in Lex localis - Journal of Local Self-Government are abstracted and indexed in Social Sciences Citation Index (SSCI), CSA Worldwide Political Science Abstracts, Current Geographical Publications, Academic's OneFile (Gale), International Political Science Abstracts, ProQuest, Scopus, International Bibliography of Periodical Literature (IBZ), International Bibliography of the Social Sciences (IBSS).
 Journal Metrics: Source Normalized Impact per Paper (SNIP): 1,06 (Law 99/291, Public Administration 25/85), SCImago Journal Rank (SJR): 0,228 (Public Administration 71/113; Law 258/458), ISI Impact Factor: 0,600 (Political Science 91/156, Public Administration 30/46).

-Based on received preliminary registrations, Lex localis - Journal of Local Self-Government Editors will do the selection of best papers and contributors will be notified no later than 1st of November 2014 if their intended contributions are accepted to be published and presented at the conference.
+Based on received preliminary registrations, Lex localis - Journal of Local Self-Government Scientific Committee will do the selection of best papers and applicants will be notified no later than 1st of April 2015 if their intended contributions are accepted to be published and presented at the conference.
 After notification of acceptance, participants and authors are obliged to pay conference Registration Fee 420 EUR (VAT not included) and submit final version of their scientific paper, no later than 1st of May 2015.